marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 AWS Artifact provides on-demand downloads of AWS security and compliance documents, such as AWS ISO certifications, Payment Card Industry (PCI), and Service Organization Control (SOC) reports.
 You can submit the security and compliance documents (also known as audit artifacts) to your auditors or regulators to demonstrate the security and compliance of the AWS infrastructure and services that you use.
 You can also use these documents as guidelines to evaluate your own cloud architecture and assess the effectiveness of your company's internal controls.

+### AWS Inspector

+Amazon Inspector is an automated vulnerability management service that continually scans Amazon Elastic Compute Cloud (EC2) and container workloads for software vulnerabilities and unintended network exposure.

 ### Security documentation

 - ✔️ [Organizing Your AWS Environment Using Multiple Accounts](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html) (level 200)